Trump’s Absurd ‘You Did It First’ Argument for Stealing the Election

 Like many arguments made on Trump’s behalf, this one first creates an imaginary parallel offense by Democrats, then uses it as a justification for his misconduct, allowing his defenders to neatly sidestep the need to directly defend the indefensible.
 The Russia comparison is an especially absurd use of the method, combining several leaps of fact and logic.

 To begin with, Hillary Clinton did concede the election.
 Democrats did not attempt to pressure electors to switch their votes or take other steps to cancel out the election result, despite Clinton defeating Trump in the national vote.
 She delivered a gracious concession speech instructing her supporters to give him an open mind.
 President Obama met with Trump and offered cooperation with his transition.
 (Trump trashed his own transition plans, but this was hardly Democrats’ doing.)
-So the attempt to find a parallel for Trump’s efforts to override the election founder immediately on the fact that no such behavior was done against him.
+So the attempt to find a parallel for Trump’s efforts to override the election founders immediately on the fact that no such behavior was done against him.

 Instead, his defenders have to liken his misdeeds to a completely different category of behavior: the Russia investigation.
 In their mind, the Russia probe was akin to denying Trump’s legitimacy.
 And it is true, in the sense that the charge that Trump colluded with Russia did make his election seem kind of scummy.